Black text comes from the agenda

 Unfortunately, there are already businesses in this area, some new, some have been around for a long time.
 Some have been sitting on their land for a long time with an eye to developing it for manufacturing uses sometime in the future.
 This area could also be a cohesive manufacturing strip in the City providing jobs and industrial services.

-My biggest fear is that if we try to split the difference and tuck multi-family developments between the manufacturing sites we will fail to get a quality area for either use.
+My biggest fear is that if we try to split the difference and tuck multi-family developments between the manufacturing sites we will fail to get a quality area for either use."

-In our meeting last week we voted to change our implied motion (start point for discussion) to be a rezone of the entire area, without exceptions for the properties that don't currently have manufacturing uses, but were planning to use the land for manufacturing uses some time into the future.
+In our meeting last week we voted to change our implied motion (start point for discussion) to be a rezone of the entire area, without exceptions for the properties that don't currently have manufacturing uses, but were planning to use the land for manufacturing uses some time into the future. - An ordinance amending Provo City Code Section 14.38.105(1) to increase wall signage permitted in a multi-tenant building in Downtown, ITOD, Downtown Gateway, and West Gateway zones.
+City-wide Impact.

 This item will have been heard earlier in the day, rather than last week.
 See item 11 in the afternoon meeting above.